paulkarpenko/us-code-ui/uscode/title-23-highways/chapter-004-highway-safety.md

 Pub.
 L. 109–59, title I, § 1411, Aug.
 10, 2005, 119 Stat.
 1234, provided that: “(a) Road Safety.—“(1) In general.—The Secretary [of Transportation] shall enter into an agreement to assist in the activities of a national nonprofit organization that is dedicated solely to improving public road safety—“(A) by improving the quality of data pertaining to public road hazards and design features that affect or increase the severity of motor vehicle crashes; “(B) by developing and carrying out a public awareness campaign to educate State and local transportation officials, public safety officials, and motorists regarding the extent to which public road hazards and design features are a factor in motor vehicle crashes; and “(C) by promoting public road safety research and technology transfer activities. “(2) Funding.—There is authorized to be appropriated from the Highway Trust Fund (other than the Mass Transit Account) $500,000 for each of fiscal years 2006 through 2009 to carry out this subsection. “(3) Applicability of title 23.—Funds made available by this subsection shall be available for obligation in the same manner as if such funds were apportioned under chapter 1 of title 23, United States Code, except that the funds shall remain available until expended. “(b) Bicycle and Pedestrian Safety Grants.—“(1) In general.—The Secretary [of Transportation] shall make grants to a national, not-for-profit organization engaged in promoting bicycle and pedestrian safety—“(A) to operate a national bicycle and pedestrian clearinghouse; “(B) to develop information and educational programs; and “(C) to disseminate techniques and strategies for improving bicycle and pedestrian safety. “(2) Funding.—There is authorized to be appropriated from the Highway Trust Fund (other than the Mass Transit Account) $300,000 for fiscal year 2005 and $500,000 for each of fiscal years 2006 through 2009 to carry out this subsection. “(3) Applicability of title 23.—Funds made available by this subsection shall be available for obligation in the same manner as if such funds were apportioned under chapter 1 of title 23, United States Code, except that the funds shall remain available until expended.”

 #### Grant Program To Prohibit Racial Profiling
 Pub.
 L. 109–59, title I, § 1906, Aug.
 10, 2005, 119 Stat.
-1468, provided that: “(a) Grants.—Subject to the requirements of this section, the Secretary [of Transportation] shall make grants to a State that—“(1)(A) has enacted and is enforcing a law that prohibits the use of racial profiling in the enforcement of State laws regulating the use of Federal-aid highways; and “(B) is maintaining and allows public inspection of statistical information for each motor vehicle stop made by a law enforcement officer on a Federal-aid highway in the State regarding the race and ethnicity of the driver and any passengers; or “(2) provides assurances satisfactory to the Secretary that the State is undertaking activities to comply with the requirements of paragraph (1). “(b) Eligible Activities.—A grant received by a State under subsection (a) shall be used by the State—“(1) in the case of a State eligible under subsection (a)(1), for costs of—“(A) collecting and maintaining of data on traffic stops; “(B) evaluating the results of the data; and “(C) developing and implementing programs to reduce the occurrence of racial profiling, including programs to train law enforcement officers; and “(2) in the case of a State eligible under subsection (a)(2), for costs of—“(A) activities to comply with the requirements of subsection (a)(1); and “(B) any eligible activity under paragraph (1). “(c) Racial Profiling.—“(1) In general.—To meet the requirement of subsection (a)(1), a State law shall prohibit, in the enforcement of State laws regulating the use of Federal-aid highways, a State or local law enforcement officer from using the race or ethnicity of the driver or passengers to any degree in making routine or spontaneous law enforcement decisions, such as ordinary traffic stops on Federal-aid highways. “(2) Limitation.—Nothing in this subsection shall alter the manner in which a State or local law enforcement officer considers race or ethnicity whenever there is trustworthy information, relevant to the locality or time frame, that links persons of a particular race or ethnicity to an identified criminal incident, scheme, or organization. “(d) Limitations.—“(1) Maximum amount of grants.—The total amount of grants made to a State under this section in a fiscal year may not exceed 5 percent of the amount made available to carry out this section in the fiscal year. “(2) Eligibility.—A State may not receive a grant under subsection (a)(2) in more than 2 fiscal years. “(e) Authorization of Appropriations.—“(1) In general.—There is authorized to be appropriated from the Highway Trust Fund (other than the Mass Transit Account) to carry out this section $7,500,000 for each of fiscal years 2005 through 2009. “(2) Contract authority.—Funds authorized by this subsection shall be available for obligation in the same manner as if the funds were apportioned under chapter 1 of title 23, United States Code, except the Federal share of the cost of activities carried out using such funds shall be 80 percent, and such funds shall remain available until expended and shall not be transferable.”
+1468, as amended by Pub.
+L. 114–94, div.
+A, title IV, § 4011, Dec.
+4, 2015, 129 Stat.
+1512, provided that: “(a) Grants.—Subject to the requirements of this section, the Secretary [of Transportation] shall make grants to a State that—“(1) is maintaining and allows public inspection of statistical information for each motor vehicle stop made by a law enforcement officer on a Federal-aid highway in the State regarding the race and ethnicity of the driver; or “(2) provides assurances satisfactory to the Secretary that the State is undertaking activities to comply with the requirements of paragraph (1). “(b) Use of Grant Funds.—A grant received by a State under subsection (a) shall be used by the State for the costs of—“(1) collecting and maintaining data on traffic stops; and “(2) evaluating the results of the data. “(c) Limitations.—“(1) Maximum amount of grants.—The total amount of grants made to a State under this section in a fiscal year may not exceed 5 percent of the amount made available to carry out this section in the fiscal year. “(2) Eligibility.—On or after October 1, 2015, a State may not receive a grant under subsection (a)(2) in more than 2 fiscal years. “(d) Funding.—“(1) In general.—From funds made available under [section 403 of title 23](./chapter-004-highway-safety.md#section-403), United States Code, the Secretary shall set aside $7,500,000 for each of fiscal years 2017 through 2020 to carry out this section. “(2) Contract authority.—Funds made available under this subsection shall be available for obligation in the same manner as if the funds were apportioned under chapter 1 of title 23, United States Code, except the Federal share of the cost of activities carried out using such funds shall be 80 percent. “(3) Other uses.—The Secretary may reallocate, before the last day of any fiscal year, amounts remaining available under paragraph (1) to increase the amounts made available to carry out any of other activities authorized under [section 403 of title 23](./chapter-004-highway-safety.md#section-403), United States Code, in order to ensure, to the maximum extent possible, that all such amounts are obligated during such fiscal year.”

 #### High Visibility Enforcement Program
 Pub.
 L. 109–59, title II, § 2009, Aug.
 10, 2005, 119 Stat.
 1535, as amended by Pub.
 L. 111–147, title IV, § 421(h)(1), Mar.
 18, 2010, 124 Stat.
 85; Pub.
 L. 112–30, title I, § 121(h)(1), Sept.
 16, 2011, 125 Stat.
 347; Pub.
 L. 112–141, div.
 C, title I, § 31106, July 6, 2012, 126 Stat.
 755; Pub.
 L. 113–159, title I, § 1101(a)(5)(B), Aug.
 8, 2014, 128 Stat.
 1843; Pub.
 L. 114–21, title I, § 1101(a)(5)(B), May 29, 2015, 129 Stat.
-221, provided that: “(a) In General.—The Administrator of the National Highway Traffic Safety Administration shall establish and administer a program under which at least 3 high-visibility traffic safety law enforcement campaigns will be carried out for the purposes specified in subsection (b) in each of fiscal years 2013 and 2014 and in the period beginning on October 1, 2014, and ending on July 31, 2015.
-The Administrator may also initiate and support additional campaigns in each of fiscal years 2013 and 2014 and in the period beginning on October 1, 2014, and ending on July 31, 2015, for the purposes specified in subsection (b). “(b) Purpose.—The purpose of each law enforcement campaign under this section shall be to achieve outcomes related to at least 1 of the following objectives:“(1) Reduce alcohol-impaired or drug-impaired operation of motor vehicles. “(2) Increase use of seat belts by occupants of motor vehicles. “(c) Advertising.—The Administrator may use, or authorize the use of, funds available to carry out this section to pay for the development, production, and use of broadcast and print media advertising and Internet-based outreach in carrying out traffic safety law enforcement campaigns under this section.
+221; Pub.
+L. 114–41, title I, § 1101(a)(5)(B), July 31, 2015, 129 Stat.
+447; Pub.
+L. 114–73, title I, § 1101(a)(5)(B), Oct.
+29, 2015, 129 Stat.
+571; Pub.
+L. 114–87, title I, § 1101(a)(5)(B), Nov.
+20, 2015, 129 Stat.
+680, provided that: “(a) In General.—The Administrator of the National Highway Traffic Safety Administration shall establish and administer a program under which at least 3 high-visibility traffic safety law enforcement campaigns will be carried out for the purposes specified in subsection (b) in each of fiscal years 2013 through 2015 and in the period beginning on October 1, 2015, and ending on December 4, 2015.
+The Administrator may also initiate and support additional campaigns in each of fiscal years 2013 through 2015 and in the period beginning on October 1, 2015, and ending on December 4, 2015, for the purposes specified in subsection (b). “(b) Purpose.—The purpose of each law enforcement campaign under this section shall be to achieve outcomes related to at least 1 of the following objectives:“(1) Reduce alcohol-impaired or drug-impaired operation of motor vehicles. “(2) Increase use of seat belts by occupants of motor vehicles. “(c) Advertising.—The Administrator may use, or authorize the use of, funds available to carry out this section to pay for the development, production, and use of broadcast and print media advertising and Internet-based outreach in carrying out traffic safety law enforcement campaigns under this section.
 Consideration shall be given to advertising directed at non-English speaking populations, including those who listen, read, or watch nontraditional media. “(d) Coordination With States.—The Administrator shall coordinate with the States in carrying out the traffic safety law enforcement campaigns under this section, including advertising funded under subsection (c), with a view to—“(1) relying on States to provide the law enforcement resources for the campaigns out of funding available under this section and sections 402, 405, [former] 406, and [former] 410 of title 23, United States Code; and “(2) providing out of National Highway Traffic Safety Administration resources most of the means necessary for national advertising and education efforts associated with the law enforcement campaigns. “(e) Use of Funds.—Funds made available to carry out this section may only be used for activities described in subsection (c). “(f) State Defined.—The term ‘State’ has the meaning such term has under [section 401 of title 23](./chapter-004-highway-safety.md#section-401), United States Code.”

 #### Motorcyclist Safety
 Pub.
 L. 109–59, title II, § 2010, Aug.
 10, 2005, 119 Stat.
 1535, as amended by Pub.
 L. 111–147, title IV, § 421(i)(1), Mar.
 18, 2010, 124 Stat.
 85; Pub.
 L. 112–30, title I, § 121(i)(1), Sept.
 16, 2011, 125 Stat.
 347, related to grants to States adopting programs for motorcyclist safety, prior to repeal by Pub.
 L. 112–141, div.
 C, title I, § 31109(g), July 6, 2012, 126 Stat.
 757.